Equivariant infinite loop space theory, the space level story: Introduction

+To explain ideas without undue technical clutter, we defer the longer proofs about the Segal machine from Sections \ref{SegSec} and \ref{SegHom} to \autoref{SEGALPf}.

-To prove that the Segal and operadic machines are equivalent, we must first redevelop and generalize both so that they do in fact accept the same input.
+To prove that the Segal and operadic machines are equivalent, we must of course first redevelop and generalize both so that they do in fact accept the same input.
 The generalizations follow the corresponding nonequivariant theory in May and Thomason \cite{MT}.
-Categories of operators were introduced there in order to simultaneously generalize $\sF$-spaces and $E_\infty$ spaces, and $G$-categories of operators serve the same purpose equivariantly.
-We have $E_{\infty}$ $G$-categories of operators $\sD$ over $\sF$ and $E_{\infty}$ $G$-categories $\sD_G$ over $\sF_G$, and we have algebras over each; $\sF = \sD$ and $\sF_G = \sD_G$ are special cases.
-Ignoring operads, we develop and compare Segal machines that produce genuine $G$-spectra from such algebras in \S\ref{SegGen}.
+We have $E_{\infty}$ $G$-categories of operators $\sD$ over $\sF$ and $E_{\infty}$ $G$-categories of operators $\sD_G$ over $\sF_G$, and we have algebras over each.
+Again, by \autoref{compGGG}, these categories of input data are equivalent.
+Still ignoring operads, we develop and compare Segal machines that produce genuine $G$-spectra from such algebras in \autoref{SegGen}.
+For an $E_{\infty}$ $G$-category of operators $\sD$ over $\sF$ with prolonged $E_{\infty}$ $G$-category of operators $\sD_G$ over $\sF_G$, we show that the input categories of $\sF$, $\sF_G$, $\sD$, and $\sD_G$ $G$-spaces are all equivalent in Theorems \ref{Segalin2} and \ref{Segalin4}.
+We show that the Segal machines starting from these four input categories are all equivalent in \autoref{Segalouttoo}.
+Again, we give a rough statement of the conclusions.